MediciHouse07/Learning_Records/Book_BookOfProof.md

 - the condition for equality of 2 sets
 - how to express one element is an element of a set

+# 13/313

+2023/04/24

+# 14/313

+2023/04/24

+- cardinality, size of a set is the elements the set has
+- empty set and {}
+- empty set is the only set whose cardinality is zero

 # 15/313

+2023/04/24

+- first brace "the set of all thing of form" := such that
+- x is an element of SET
+- different way of reading a set

 2023/04/23